 Please provide a profile or tell me something about yourself.
 Generally I cannot accept same day reservations.

 Private patio, "sun deck" chair, cooking in the trailer and the use of an outdoor kitchen and dining area by the house as well.
 Wifi is also easily available in the patio.

 I enjoy talks, but my experience is that people tend to want privacy, or they are busy with a schedule.
 I'm always happy to share information, and a cup of tea or coffee!

 The neighborhood is convenient and central - not far from the University, downtown, shopping and restaurants, and Reid Park for bike riding, the Zoo, etc.

 Buses up and down Broadway are literally around the block.

 Many people ask what's fun to do, and I always say "Hike up Sabino Canyon, drive up Mount Lemmon, visit the Sonoran Desert Museum, watch the sun set at Gate's Pass, and go to Club Congress downtown if you like to dance and nightclub."

 We request guests respect others needs for quiet, and if you are a smoker, please smoke outside (ashtrays are provided).
-If using the kitchen, please clean up after yourself, and return dishes to cabinets, etc. The Kitties are very friendly, so you must be a cat lover!

 I'm a professional artist specializing in masks and community arts.
 I'm 63, love conversation and creativity.
 I'm a vegetarian, concerned with the environment, and have traveled internationally.
 I had so many good experiences with B&B's in the British Isles and Europe, where it is very traditional for families to open their homes, that I decided to try it myself.
 I had the same good experiences when I travelled in Indonesia, and stayed at "home stays".